AI and Data Science MSc

 Workload

 You will spend around 600 hours of timetabled learning and teaching activities during the year.
-This includes practical sessions, seminars, and reflection on work-based practice to enforce learning and professional skills.
+This includes practical sessions, seminars, and reflection on work-based practice to reinforce learning and professional skills.

 The approximate percentages for this course are: